f-marquez/python-challenge/README.md

             * A new file called main.py.
             * A "Resources" folder that contains the CSV files used.
             * An "analysis" folder that contains your text file that has the results from your analysis.
-    * Push the above changes to GitHub or GitLab.
+    * Lastly, pushed the above changes to GitHub or GitLab.

 PyBank